We are delighted to announce that the National Lottery has awarded Caring for God’s Acre a £586,700 grant for the Beautiful Burial Ground Project.

 This project will put burial grounds on the map, by revealing the hidden heritage and wildlife of burial grounds across England and Wales.

-Citizen scientists will be at the heart of the new project.
+Citizen scientists will be at the heart of the activity.

-- Creating a bespoke database with interactive map where individual burial sites can be mapped, linking biological records to a particular site, easily accessed by all and linked to national systems
+- Create a bespoke database with interactive map where individual burial sites can be mapped, linking biological records to a particular site, easily accessed by all and linked to other national heritage databases.

-- Encouraging citizen science, historical and cultural recording and research to give a holistic picture of the whole range of heritage present.
+- Encourage citizen science, historical and cultural recording and research to give a holistic picture of the range of heritage present.

-- Establishing regional partnerships in England and Wales, where people new to this type of recording are supported via events, workshops and other resources.
+- Support people new to this type of recording are via events, workshops, online films and information.